 Bad smelling breath is usually the result of sub-par hygiene habits, but there are other factors at play too.

 - Pungent foods and drinks: garlic, onions, fish, spicy foods, and coffee top the list when it comes to the worst foods for your breath.

-- Bad oral hygiene: when you don’t brush and floss regularly, bacteria builds up on your teeth, tongue, and gums.
+- Bad oral hygiene: when you don’t brush your teeth and floss regularly, bacteria builds up on your teeth, tongue, and gums.
 The longer this stuff festers, the stinkier your breath gets.

 - Medical conditions: although this is less common, sinus infections, tonsillitis, bronchitis, acid reflux, and other gastrointestinal issues may be responsible for unpleasant breath.

 Try these six tips to maintain fresh breath all day.

 For maximum freshness you should brush after every meal, but once in the morning and once at night will suffice.
 Use an electric toothbrush for a deeper clean and make sure your toothpaste is fluoride-based.
 Scrub your top teeth for one minute, then your bottom teeth for a minute.

 You might roll your eyes when your dentist tells you to floss, but it makes a difference.
 Let’s say you’re chowing down on a slab of ribs and a piece gets lodged between two teeth way in the back.
 Unless you floss, you’ll have decomposing pork in your mouth until it works its way out.
 That’s not exactly the most pleasant aroma.

 A tongue scraper removes the buildup of odor-causing gunk, which often sits at the back of your mouth.
 You can grab one of these little tools for just a few bucks on Amazon and add it to your daily dental hygiene habit.